Cghlewis/data-mgmt-ed-research-book/_book/09-data-tracking.md

 - Choose a tool that is customizable to your needs
   - Can you build a relational table structure?
   - Can you export files?
-Can we connect to the database via application programming interfaces (APIs)?
+Can you connect to the database via application programming interfaces (APIs)?
   - Can you query data?
 - Choose a tool that is user-friendly
-  - You don't want a tool with a steep learning curve for users.
+  - You don't want a tool with a steep learning curve for users
 - If you are running a project across multiple sites, consider the accessibility of the tool
   - For example, you may want a tool that is cloud-based so that all site coordinators can access it
   - You may also want to make sure multiple users can access it at the same time